MrDec/MrDec.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 I am currently a Ph.D student, Department of Computer Science and Technology, <a href='https://en.uestc.edu.cn'>University of Electronic Science and Technology of China (UESTC)</a>.
 My supervisor is <a href='https://scholar.google.com/citations?user=Uw8zvfIAAAAJ'>Prof. Luping Ji</a>.
 I became a Ph.D student through the joint master-doctor program in my second year of master's degree.
-I received my Bachelor's degree in computer science and technology at <a href='https://english.ysu.edu.cn/'>Yanshan University</a>.
+I received my Bachelor's degree in computer science and technology at <a href='https://english.ysu.edu.cn/'>Yanshan University ((Hebei Province))</a>.

 My research interest includes computer vision and infrared small target detection.
 I am also interested in multi-modal and visual language model.
 If you have any questions about my research, please feel free to contact me <a href=''>dwwuestc@163.com</a>.